About Me

 Master of Arts in Marriage, Couple, and Family Therapy, from Lewis & Clark College in Portland, OR

-Bachelor’s in Sociology, Bachelors in Psychology from Portland State University in Portland, OR
+Bachelor’s in Sociology and Bachelors in Psychology from Portland State University in Portland, OR